ABHC/SERGE/doc/Coding_standards/python-coding-standards.md

 ## Naming conventions

 Try to create descritive names for your variables.
 You can add the type of variable in the variable name for more readability.
 If your variable name is composed of several words, link them using underscores. write your variables in lower case.

+Please name your variables, functions and file in English only.

 ```Python
 # Correct